 No one has favorited this theater yet

 Facing new competition, the operation was repositioned as an art cinema in 1991.
-In 1994, the theatre became part of the Hoyt’s Circuit and given its shortened name of Century Plaza 3.
-Hoyts closed at the end of September 1995 with “The Usual Suspects,” “Unzipped” and “The Brothers McMullen”.
+In 1994, the theatre became part of the Hoyt’s Circuit.
+Hoyts closed the theater at the end of September 1995 with “The Usual Suspects,” “Unzipped” and “The Brothers McMullen”.
 The three-screen facility was razed in December of 1995 and replaced by a new-build Barnes & Noble bookstore.

 Just login to your account and subscribe to this theater